Daimler-Benz DB 605: Design and development

 In other ways the engine was essentially identical to the 601, being an inverted V-12 (with the crankshaft above the cylinders).
 Both used dual Bosch magnetos firing twin spark plugs for ignition.
-Bosch direct fuel injection was powered by a pump supplying up to 90 bar.
+Bosch direct fuel injection was powered by a pump supplying up to 90 bar (1300 psi).
 The oil system used three pumps with a separate 35-litre oil tank.
 The supercharger was advanced for the era in that it used a barometrically controlled hydraulic clutch (fluid coupling) which allowed the system automatically to compensate for changes in altitude.

 The DB 605 was supercharged.
 Pictured, a DB 605A.

 One major design difference was the switch from ball bearings to plain bearings which, when combined with increasingly poor grades of lubricants, led to serious problems in service, including engine fires; initially, for example, the use of emergency power was forbidden.
 Although Daimler-Benz redesigned the bearings and added oil slingers and their associated coolers, the RLM considered the DB 605 to be a "sick engine" and the problems had not been fully resolved by the end of the war.

 Along with bearing difficulties, the DB 605 suffered particularly badly from the materials shortages in wartime Germany.
 From the outbreak of war onwards critical shortages of elements such as nickel and cobalt meant that the DB 605 had its exhaust valves reduced in nickel content from about 13.5% to 8%.
 This resulted in their becoming insufficiently corrosion resistant, and they began to scale in use.
 This scale then caused pre-ignition, which led to catastrophic detonation and eventually engine failure.
 This was the primary reason that the full 1.42 ata manifold pressure was not permitted, although the problems occurred for a long time before the official order restricting the power level was given (Jumo and BMW suffered exactly the same problem for some time).
 This was eventually fixed by applying a very heavy chrome plating to the exhaust valves, which rendered them just sufficiently resistant to scaling while still using less of a critical element than the original nickel alloy.
 BMW had developed this plating technique first, as the BMW 801 in the Fw 190 had also been suffering from a spate of detonation induced engine failures.